munificent/craftinginterpreters/book/optimization.md

 ^code as-obj (1 before, 2 after)

-The tilde (`~`), if you haven't done enough bit munging to encounter before, is bitwise not.
-It flips all ones and zeroes in its operand.
+The tilde (`~`), if you haven't done enough bit munging to encounter it before, is bitwise not.
+It toggles all ones and zeroes in its operand.
 By masking the value with the bitwise negation of the quiet NaN and sign bits, we *clear* those bits and let the pointer bits remain.

 One last macro: